Melodic hardcore: Popularization (late 1990s to late 2000s)

 Rise Against, formed in 1999, achieved widespread success by 2004.

 For much of the 1990s, the hardcore scene was largely populated by amelodic, extreme metal influenced bands.
 As a reaction, around 1996, a revival of the sound of the youth crew bands began in Boston.
 From within this movement, melodic hardcore bands including Bane, In My Eyes and Reach the Sky built upon the foundation that Turning Point and Inside Out has laid out.
 In the subsequent years, the youth crew revival expanded to other cities and countries.
 In the San Francisco Bay Area hardcore scene, bands including AFI, Pitch Black, the Nerve Agents and Scissorhands created a separate, melodic outgrowth of youth crew, which merged with horror punk and gothic rock.

 The mainstream success of pop-punk in the 2000s led to an increase in commercial success of other melodic styles of punk, including melodic hardcore.
 This was prominent with Chicago band Rise Against, who formed in 1999, and achieved significant mainstream radio play and MTV coverage, with the release of their major label debut Siren Song of the Counter Culture (2004).
 Additional bands in the genre to benefit from this were Strike Anywhere, Kid Dynamite, the Movielife and the Suicide Machines.

 Growing out of the youth crew revival, Boston band American Nightmare's 2001 debut album Background Music pioneered a new style of melodic hardcore, which callbacked to the 1980s punk-based style of hardcore, while also embracing the influence of the dark lyrics of gothic rock.
 American Nightmare's influence was apparent promptly leading to a wave bands including Ceremony, Ruiner, Modern Life Is War, the Hope Conspiracy and Killing the Dream.
 A reaction against American Nightmare's negative melodic hardcore sound soon took place, beginning with Mental, who were quickly followed by Have Heart.
 Have Heart's success led to the rise in popularity of other positive hardcore groups like Champion, Verse and Sinking Ships.
 Other prominent groups playing these styles included the Carrier, Ruiner, This Is Hell and Comeback Kid, many of which are housed by key hardcore labels Bridge 9 Records and Deathwish Inc. In western Australia, this sound become one of its most commercially successful exports, with Break Even and Mile Away.

-Between 2005 and 2009, groups including Defeater, Touché Amoré and Being as an Ocean morphed Bridge Nine and Deathwish's melodic hardcore style into what Alternative Press writer Brian Kraus termed "melodic, emotional hardcore".
-By the 2010s this sound evolved into the experiment movement the Wave.
-Typified by emotional lyrics, concept albums and the revival of elements of 1990s emo, screamo and post-hardcore, the movement was originally fronted by Touché Amoré, Defeater, La Dispute, Pianos Become the Teeth and Make Do and Mend.
-As the movement continued into the 2010s, it also came to be embraced by an even more-diverse groups of acts including Tigers Jaw, Title Fight, Balance And Composure and State Faults.